The Most Excellent: Hispanic countries

 Ambassadors of Foreign Countries also receive the style "The Most Excellent", although informally they are addressed as "Excellency".

 Other countries

 In other countries, "His Excellency" and "The Most Excellent" are rarely used.
 San Marino’s Captain Regents are styled as "The Most Excellent".

-In the United States, albeit rarely, the President of the Nation is styled "Excellency".
-The more British-style "The Honourable" is preferred for Senators, Representatives and other elected officials.
+In the United States, albeit rarely, the President of the United States is styled "Excellency".
+The more British-style "The Honorable" is preferred for Senators, Representatives and other elected officials.

 In European monarchies or former monarchies, the style "His Excellency" is rarely used.
 "The Most Excellent" is sometimes given to members of the minor nobility, i.e. Viscounts and/or Barons.